jarad/jarad.github.com/_posts/2020-03-10-Flatten-the-curve-for-covid19.md

 (Reports out of
 [Italy](https://www.facebook.com/story.php?story_fbid=3395152210500625&id=100000176383731) and
 [Korea](https://www.npr.org/sections/goatsandsoda/2020/03/10/812865169/how-a-south-korean-city-is-changing-tactics-to-tamp-down-its-covid-19-surge) make the effects of this outbreak sound like a war zone.)
-No medical establishment has the capacity to handle this many cases simultaneously.
+**No medical establishment has the capacity to handle this many cases simultaneously.**
 THIS IS THE ISSUE!!

+### Mary Greely Medical Center in Ames

 In Ames, which has a population of 65,000, our hospital, [Mary Greeley Medical Center](https://www.mgmc.org/), has ~220 beds.
+If these numbers are similar for Ames and everybody was sick at the same time, we would need 6,500 beds for ICU patients or about **30 times as many beds as we have total**.
+Even if these estimates are off by an order of magnitude or two, we don't currently have the capacity to care for this many people.

+### Impact on healthcare workers

 Just like us, healthcare workers have no immunity.
 [Personal protective equipment is all on backorder](https://www.cnn.com/2020/02/29/health/fda-medical-device-mask-hospital-shortage/index.html).
-So, it will be likely that doctors, nurses, and other hospital staff will become infected and therefore unable to treat those who are sick for a couple of weeks.
+So, it will be likely that doctors, nurses, and other hospital staff [will become infected](https://twitter.com/AynRandPaulRyan/status/1237413944697876480) and therefore unable to treat those who are sick for a couple of weeks.

 This overburdening of the healthcare system will be bad for those who have COVID19, but it will also be bad for anybody who needs to use the healthcare system for other reasons during that time, e.g. heart attacks, broken bones, giving birth, etc.